sourcegraph/about/handbook/ops/bizops/customer_environment_questions.md

 ###  Looker

-We use Looker to view the aggregate results.
-This allows teams that use this data to view trends over time and see what the majority of customers use.
+We use BigQuery to [transform](https://console.cloud.google.com/bigquery/scheduled-queries/locations/us/configs/615bc536-0000-2e57-bbd9-f40304364c86/runs?project=telligentsourcegraph) the results and Looker to [view them](https://sourcegraph.looker.com/dashboards-next/170).
+This allows teams that use this data. to view trends over time and see what the majority of customers use.

 ### Salesforce